mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 How you evaluate ?
 Maturity: Is it production-ready?
 Ecosystem: Does it have libraries and docs?
-Team readiness: Does the team know it already?
+Team readiness: tDoes the team know i already?
 Business value: Will it improve performance or speed?

 Decision